bean-mhm/grace/README.md

 # What grace Is

-🔮 grace is a small generic [OpenColorIO](https://opencolorio.org/) config for rendering, photography, and other stuff involving color management or tone mapping.
+🔮 grace (stylized as lowercase) is a small generic [OpenColorIO](https://opencolorio.org/) config for rendering, photography, and other stuff involving color management or tone mapping.

 🧪 grace is a personalized combination of several OCIO configs and view transforms:
 - [Troy Sobotka's new AgX](https://github.com/sobotka/SB2383-Configuration-Generation)